-1 .Describe and analyze digital signals and systems in time and frequency domain using MATLAB (Outcome K2 [7]).

-2 .Infer the digital signals in time and frequency domains using MATLAB (Outcome S1 [1]).

-3 .Sample analog signals and examin the effects on samapling thorem(Outcome S4 [6]).

-4 .Design digital filters of different kinds in MATLAB (Outcome S1[1]).

-5 .Use of different hardware and software tools for programming, implementation, tests and measurements (Outcome S2 [2,7]).
+- 1. Describe and analyze digital signals and systems in time and frequency domain using MATLAB (Outcome a1). - 2.
+Process digital signals in time and frequency domains using MATLAB (Outcome b1). - 3.
+Sample analog signals and observe the effects of violating the sampling theorem and quantizing the sampled signal (Outcome b1). - 4.
+Design digital filters of different kinds in MATLAB (Outcome b1). - 5.
+Use of different hardware and software tools for programming, implementation, tests and measurements (Outcome b3). - 6.
+In a team, identify any useful DSP application/algorithm, then plan, design and implement it on a digital signal processor or in MATLAB (Outcome c2).